Probabilistic Load Forecasting Based on Adaptive Online Learning: Implementation

 \ac{APLF} is a forecasting method based on online learning that updates model parameters using recursions in Theorem~\ref{parameters} and obtain probabilistic forecasts as given by Theorem~\ref{teoremaRecursion}.
 At learning, \ac{APLF} obtains the new model using the instance vector $\V{x}_{t}$, the actual loads $\V{y}_t$, and the previous model.
 At prediction, \ac{APLF} uses the latest model to obtain load forecasts $\hat{\V{y}}_t = \left[\hat{s}_{t+1}, \hat{s}_{t+2}, ..., \hat{s}_{t+L}\right]^{\text{T}}$ and estimated errors $\hat{\V{e}}_t = \left[\hat{e}_{t+1}, \hat{e}_{t+2}, ...,\hat{e}_{t+L}\right]^{\text{T}}$ that determine probabilistic forecasts as given in \eqref{pgauss}.
-The model used for forecasting adapts to the most recent data, and the actual loads $\V{y}_t$ are not only used to quantify the error, but also to update the model (see Figure~\ref{proconline}).
+The model used in the prediction step adapts at each time $t$ to the most recent data, and the actual loads $\V{y}_t$ are not only used to quantify the error, but also to update the model (see Figure~\ref{proconline}).